 Another ingredient that sets these coconut macaroons apart is coconut butter, which makes these macaroons rich and buttery.
 Coconut butter has a creamy consistency and retains a decent amount of sweetness.
 You can either buy already made coconut butter, or make your own.
 It’s way cheaper to make your own and really not that difficult.
 Simply put some desiccated coconut into a high-speed blender and blend until you have a creamy coconut butter.
 (See the “recipe” for homemade coconut butter below).

-The proper color for a macaroon is a matter of great controversy and personal taste.
+The proper color of macaroons is a matter of great controversy and personal taste.
 Snowy-white or toasted golden?
-If you prefer the classic white macaroon, keep the coconut raw.
+If you prefer classic white macaroon, keep the coconut raw.
 If you prefer golden brown macaroons, toast the coconut until it’s golden brown.
-Toasting not only turns the white coconut meat into golden color and gives it a delicate crunch with a deep coconut flavor.
+Toasting not only turns the white coconut meat into golden color, but it also gives it a delicate crunch with a deep coconut flavor.
 Baking the macaroons for a little longer, until they become golden brown, also brings out their nutty flavor.